SuzanTurner/SuzanTurner/README.md

 - RESTful APIs that actually rest
 - Automation, deployments, and occasional database type shi

-### 🔥 Currently Cooking
-- 🧹 A platform to find reliable helpers (*Meri-Didi*)
-- 🎯 Auto-apply system for job applications using Playwright + FastAPI
-- And way too many side projects I forget to push 😅

 > “Go touch some stack.” – Me, daily